April 27th: Date of Departure.

 Take notes of how you feel after you eat the re-introduced food.
 After you've reintroduced all possible trouble items review your journal and determine if you felt better without certain foods in your diet.

-The ALCAT Laboratories have a test checking against over 250 food items from around the world and they grade you on what food items you should avoid based on mild, medium or high reactivity.
+RESOURCE: The ALCAT Laboratories have a test checking against over 250 food items from around the world and they grade you on what food items you should avoid based on mild, medium or high reactivity.

 POWER of RECOGNITION and CHANGE